samrat4747/Tour_Package_EDA/README.md

 Objective :-

-o To predict which customer is more likely to purchase the newly introduced travel package. o Which variables are most significant. o Which segment of customers should be targeted more.
+x To predict which customer is more likely to purchase the newly introduced travel package. x Which variables are most significant. x Which segment of customers should be targeted more.